CirroBuild/FrostiDocs/docs/guides/out-of-order-commit-lag.md

   questdb/questdb
 ```

-### Configuring out-of-order values per-table

-Aside from 'global' server out-of-order settings, it's possible to set
+### Per-table lag and maximum uncommitted rows

+It's possible to set out-of-order values per table when creating a new table as
-out-of-order values during table creation as part of the `PARTITION BY` clause.
+part of the `PARTITION BY` clause.
+Configuration is passed using the `WITH`
-When passed in this way using the `WITH` keyword, the following two parameters
+keyword with the following two parameters:
-may be applied:

 - `maxUncommittedRows` - equivalent to `cairo.max.uncommitted.rows`
 - `commitLag` - equivalent to `cairo.commit.lag`